Chrisyk/EpicBot/README.md

 # EpicBot
 Python <= 3.12.0
 ## Description
-A bot that automatically buys items from the shop in the game Epic7.
+an image detection bot to automate item purchases in the game Epic7.
+A screenshot is taken periodically, and the program looks for the specified currencies.
+If a match is found, the bot will purchase it using pyautogui.
 The bot allows for the purchase of three currencies:
 - Covenant bookmarks
 - Mystic bookmarks